raspberrypi/rpi-imager/README.md

 When using the app, press <kbd>CTRL</kbd> + <kbd>SHIFT</kbd> + <kbd>X</kbd> to reveal the **Advanced options** dialog.

 In here, you can specify several things you would otherwise set in the boot configuration files.
 For example, you can enable SSH, set the Wi-Fi login, and specify your locale settings for the system image.

+### Adding your OS to the official distribution list

+We are happy to add distributions of OSes if we think they will be used and they are suitably supported / updated.
+Please file an issue describing your OS and a link to your custom repository file if you would like to get included.
+Note that this is not necessarily needed, as you can always run the `rpi-imager` directly with your custom repository!